ManoKors/digitalhuman/src/content/posts/Wheel of Time Data Mining.md

 ---
-title: You can use components inside of other components
+title: Jordans Wheel of Time through the lens of Digital Humanities
-slug: components15
+slug: wheel-of-time-fantasy-novel-data-mining
 description: the basic building blocks of any Astro project
 category:
-  - One
+  - Digital Humanities
 tags:
-  - Tailwind
-  - Astro
-  - Jamstack
+  - Fantasy
 pubDate: 2023-09-01
 cover: https://images.unsplash.com/photo-1511140973288-19bf21d7e771?w=1960&h=1102&auto=format&fit=crop&q=60&ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxzZWFyY2h8MjR8fGJsYWNrfGVufDB8MHwwfHx8Mg%3D%3D
 coverAlt: AstroVerse-Aliases
-author: VV
+author: Mano Kors
 ---

 **Astro components** are the basic building blocks of any Astro project.
 They are HTML-only templating components with no client-side runtime.
 You can spot an Astro component by its file extension: `.astro`.